Racial Justice and Inclusiveness Committee

 With unflinching honesty and moving prose, Janet Mock relays her experiences of growing up young, multiracial, poor, and trans in America, offering readers accessible language while imparting vital insight about the unique challenges and vulnerabilities of a marginalized and misunderstood population.
 Though undoubtedly an account of one woman’s quest for self at all costs, Redefining Realness is a powerful vision of possibility and self-realization, pushing us all toward greater acceptance of one another—and of ourselves—showing as never before how to be unapologetic and real.

 We will discuss the real-life story of Anita Hemmings, a Roxbury native and the first black woman to graduate from Vassar College who got caught up in a scandal because she "passed" for white to attend the school.
 We will explore how she navigated race, gender, class, and identity at the turn of the 20th century.
-The Library will soon have copies of this book for patrons to borrow.
+The Friends purchased a limited number of copies of the book for patrons to borrow from Roslindale Library on a first come, first served basis.

 The Gilded Years